-October’s New York Fashion Week was all about brides.
-The Bridal Market, where designers show retailers and the press their new designs for the upcoming season, offered a look at soon-to-be trending gowns and accessories for 2018.
-The collections had something for every bride, from the romanic and bohemian to the hip and edgy, and everything in between.
+New York Fashion Week is all about brides.
+The Bridal Market, where designers show retailers and the press their new designs for the upcoming season, offers a look at soon-to-be trending gowns and accessories.
+The collections have something for every bride, from the romanic and bohemian to the hip and edgy.
 In particular, a few trends and designers stood out.

 New York Fashion Week takes place across a number of venues throughout the city; some of the most prominent examples include The Gottesman Exhibition Hall at the NY Public Library and The Appel Room at Jazz at Lincoln Center.
 While the Bridal Market showcases all sorts of products to complete a bride’s wedding ensemble, the major highlights are the shoes and, of course, the gowns.

 Shoe designer Jessica Bedard has embraced the tradition of “Something Old, Something New, Something Borrowed and Something Blue.”
 To represent something old, Bedard’s line of bridal shoes comes with the “Something Old” saying etched into the sole of each shoe.